-To enroll in Advanced Credit courses, the signature of a high school counselor or principal is required to verify the eligibility requirements found below (all GPA’s based on 4.0 scale)
+To enroll in Advanced Credit courses, students must register for courses, their parent/guardian must approve the student's registration via email, and a counselor is required to verify the eligibility requirements found below (all GPA’s based on 4.0 scale)

 Juniors and Seniors

 - Juniors and seniors with cumulative GPA’s of 3.0 or above are automatically eligible for advanced credit courses.

 - Juniors and Seniors with cumulative GPA’s between 2.5-2.99 are also eligible; however, they must provide a signed letter of recommendation from their principal and guidance counselor and provide written permission from a parent or legal guardian (written permission is a part of the online registration system)

 - Sophomores with cumulative GPA’s of 3.0 or above are eligible for dual credit courses; however, they must provide a signed letter of recommendation from their principal and guidance counselor and provide written permission from a parent or legal guardian (written permission is a part of the online registration system)

 - Freshman who score at or above the 90th percentile on the ACT or SAT, have a cumulative GPA’s of 3.0 or above, provide a signed letter of recommendation from their principal or guidance counselor, and provide written permission from a parent or legal guardian, are eligible for ACP courses.

 The Advanced Credit Program fee is about one-fifth of the cost for regular undergraduate courses on campus.
 Advanced Credit Program courses cost $68 per credit hour.
 A three-credit course with the ACP costs $204, while a three-credit hour course would cost approximately $1,000 for an undergraduate student to take on campus.
 Keep in mind that most (but not all) ACP courses are three-credit hours.